Summer – National Standard for cooling is 78-80 degrees. Operating costs increase 6-8% per degree for every degree below the 80 degrees.

 · Fidelity Express Pay Stations – various authorized pay stations located throughout SECO’s territory – accepts checks and cash. (not recommended for Prepaid accounts due to posting delay).

-The Customer Charge is designated to cover the costs associated with maintenance of the lines and the meter, providing customer service, billing services and insurance.
-This is a fixed rate on the customer’s monthly bill (the rate is subject to change based on Board Approval).
-The practice of collecting this fee is an industry standard for electric companies and our tariffs are approved by the Public Service Commission with whom we are in voluntary compliance.
+The customer charge recovers the costs associated with maintenance of the lines, poles, transformers, conductor, meters and other electric infrastructure supporting the delivery of power.
+The customer charge also recovers costs associated with customer service, billing services, insurance, tree trimming, storm hardening activities and a variety of other expenses associated with the delivery of power.
+The customer charge is a represented as a line item on the monthly bill (and is subject to change based on Board Approval).
+The practice of collecting this fee is an industry standard for electric companies.
+SECO Energy’s tariff and associated customer charges are approved by the Florida Public Service Commission.

 The billing date is based on the area for which the service is located.
 The area is assigned by cycle and the entire cycle is read at the same general time each month.
 This determines the billing date as well as the due date.
 Unfortunately, the cycle is not adjustable for one service location without adjusting the cycle for the entire area.